kopia/kopia/site/content/docs/Advanced/Actions/_index.md

 In this example, we will use [PowerShell](https://github.com/PowerShell/PowerShell/) to take a shadow copy in the "before" action of the target directory and clean everything up in the "after" action.
 The script also self-elevates as administrator (required to take shadow copy) if Kopia is ran with an unprivileged account.

-Make sure `pwsh` is reachable in the PATH environment variable.
+Make sure `powershell` is reachable in the PATH environment variable.

 before.ps1: